IntroductionTake a break at the northern foot of Raetea, a lowland coastal forest situated in the Mangamuka Gorge.

 - Read the camp rules.

-- From July to Labour Weekend, rocks are placed across the internal entranceway to the reserve leaving the internal carpark for those people wanting to stay overnight.
+- From May until Labour Day Weekend, rocks are placed across the internal entranceway to the reserve leaving the external carpark for those people wanting to stay overnight.

 No horses allowed at this campsite.